valora-inc/wallet/README.md

 Code owners can be found in [.github/CODEOWNERS](.github/CODEOWNERS).

+## Releases

+This repository is configured to build and upload the nightly releases automatically.
+The production release process has to be started manually by running a dedicated workflow.
+See [RELEASES.md](./RELEASES.md) to learn more.

 ## Contributing

 We welcome contributions in the form of Issues and PRs.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) first!